- Common reasons for selling a business

 Whether you’re looking strictly at the numbers, you get an offer that seems too good to turn down, or you feel the need to change – there isn’t one specific indicator to tell you when it’s a good time to sell.

 Instead, it’s usually a combination of factors.
 Maybe the knees are starting to creek more than they used to and the economy is buzzing along, which might make you start thinking of selling.
-Or perhaps your parents are getting on in age and you’d like to be closer to them.
+Or perhaps your parents are getting older and you’d like to be closer to them.
 There is no mathematical equation to determine exactly when to sell your company.

 One thing that many business experts and advisors agree upon is that the best time to sell a business is when it’s doing well because that’s when you’ll see the best offers.
 A “for sale” business will attract attention regardless, but the companies that are already performing well will receive the best offers.